Skip to main content

 Step-by-Step Guide

-1. Identify the Placement: Look for the "{}" icon in the input or text fields where you want to personalize the content.
+1. Identify the Placement: Look for the input or text field where you want to personalize the content.

 2. Insert the Variable: Use the syntax { variable_name | fallback } to insert the variable.